 - 8.1 The Local Authority is a partner in the South East Wales Consortium Schools Causing Concern protocol.
 This Policy forms a part of, and is aligned with, the National Model for School Improvement in relation to the informal support and challenge provided by the Local Authority (LA) to a school prior to any issuing of a warning notice or invocation of formal powers of intervention based on the six grounds for intervention.
-It also aligns with the Welsh Government (WG) Guidance on Schools Causing Concern (March 2016). - 8.2 Where the Education Service has concerns with schools' performance it can consider adding additional governors to support and improve the governance arrangements. - 8.3 To ensure that users receive a high quality of service, service plans were reviewed mid-year and at the end of the year through Scrutiny.
-The Customer Complaints Policy is available on the website, where the public can also report a problem or concern via the 'Report it' option on the web front page. - 8.4 Cabinet members hold Heads of Service to account with the achievement of their service plans monitoring objectives and performance. - 8.5 Regular reporting into Cabinet, Scrutiny and Audit Committee enables the achievement of the Council's objectives to be challenged and appropriate action plans put in place to address any identified issues so that the intended outcomes can be achieved.

-- Statement of Accounts 2017/18 - 8.6 Dealing with customer complaints helps Newport to identify and deal with failures in service delivery and look for opportunities to improve.
+It also aligns with the Welsh Government (WG) Guidance on Schools Causing Concern (March 2016). - 8.2 Where the Education Service has concerns with schools' performance it can consider adding additional governors to support and improve the governance arrangements. - 8.3 The Customer Complaints Policy is available on the website, where the public can also report a problem or concern via the 'Report it' option on the web front page. - 8.4 Regular reporting into Cabinet, Scrutiny and Audit Committee enables the achievement of the Council's objectives to be challenged and appropriate action plans put in place to address any identified issues so that the intended outcomes can be achieved.
+Although service plans were not completed for 2017/18, new long term service plans are being developed for implementation during 2018/19. - 8.5 Dealing with customer complaints helps Newport to identify and deal with failures in service delivery and look for opportunities to improve.
 The Council's complaint / compliment procedure is available on the web site.
 The following table shows the number of complaints received for the past three years:

 2015-16 2016-17 2017-18

 Stage 1 Complaints 293 297 284

 Stage 2 Complaints 34 30 24

-Complaints to Ombudsman 9 28 22
+Complaints to Ombudsman 9 28 37

-Customer Feedback / Compliments 128 127